sngjuk/argparse-to-class/README.md

 # Argparse_to_class for Jupyter execution

 Simple argparse transform into class format for Jupyter notebook users. (due to Jupyter argv argument passing problem)<br />
-Just copy and paste to substitute argparse code.
+Just copy and paste class-transformed code into your args-codes, when you just want to run the script. <br/>
 So you don't need to change your internal code.

 ### Usage :
 python arg2cls.py [target.py] [target2.py(optional)] ...